Isuranga-Seram/Media-Fun/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+Here are the major frameworks/libraries used to bootstrap the application.
+Java language is used for the programming and the JavaFx and SceneBuilder are used for interface designing part.

 ![java-url]
 <br><br>